Featured article: Renewable Waste-To-Energy

 The process consists of utilizing modern thermal technology to decompose waste without toxic burning.
 The end product is a combustible solid fuel, bio-coal, liquid gas and syngas—clean alternatives to coal, natural gas, and oil This modern technology also yields more power per tonne than the previous waste to energy methods of burning waste.

 With around 44% of the waste found in landfills being produced by the construction industry—there is no shortage of waste that can be converted into energy.
 In addition, municipal, industrial and medical waste can all be transformed into clean energy.
 This minimizes the strain put on local landfills and provides a sustainable energy solution.

 The UK is committed to meeting ambitious carbon reduction targets including the Renewable Energy Directive (2009/28/EC) to generate 15% of the nation’s energy requirements from renewable energy sources by 2020.
 This is just around the corner, meaning there is an expectation for major progress over the next two years.
 Longer-term the UK remains bound by its own Climate Change Act 2008, which imposes an 80% reduction in carbon emissions on 1990 levels by 2050.

 Many investors find alternative markets to be at higher risk than standard investments, making renewable energy bonds that are incentivised by the government a potentially lower risk than many alternative options.
 These bonds help to support energy independence and clean energy and have the potential to reduce the amount of controversial fracking in the UK.

-The renewable energy bond that is mentioned in the brochure link below features:
+The renewable energy bond that we currently have features: